Gozdinhos/coding-journal/README.md

 > Mischief managed! :herb:

+11.DAY

+I built a project with WesBos that allows the images to slide when scrolling.

 10.DAY

 I worked on key sequence detection project today and working on it was fun.
 Konami code is also fun, i think.
 I manipulated wesbos's konami code to "mischiefmanaged".
 When i type this secret word, unicorns appear.
 I try to work on also codewars for a few days, and today my coding style made me proud.